StuartPeile/fed-court/README.md

 Application Insights backed by Log Analytics is provisioned and attached to the App service.
 This will collect any custom logging from the app itself as well as a miriad of out of the box metrics like App service CPU, health etc.

+#### KeyVault

+I deployed the keyvault to it's own resource group, this makes it easier to maintain if environemnts are destroyed and re-deployed as you would come up against the issue of purging the deleted keyvault.

+#### SQL Database ve SQL Managed Instance

+I started out with a SQL Managed Instance so I could put it directly into the subnet but the deployment was taking too long (30 minutes +) and after multiple teardowns that took 40 minutes plus I decided to use an Azure SQL database and connect the App Service to the Azure SQL Database via a private link this was deployed to the sql subnet, therefore via connection brining the SQL Database into the subnet

 #### SQL tracking

 Sql tracking is automatically turned on as a dependency item for Application Insights.
 This can be expanded with full text logging using: